umbralcalc/umbralcalc.github.io/_posts/stochadexVI.md

 ## Introduction

-**Best solution to this optimisation problem appears to the Streaming Evolution Strategies using Cumulative discounted Rewards computed via Monte Carlo Rollouts.
+**Best solution to this optimisation problem appears to the Streaming Evolution Strategies (CMA-ES) using Cumulative discounted Rewards computed via Monte Carlo Rollouts.
 Work from this...**

 <!-- Here's the description of this method:
 Yes! **Streaming Evolution Strategies (Streaming ES) + Cumulative Rewards (Rollouts)** gives you a powerful, **general-purpose optimization algorithm** that: